7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 For an overwater experience, you don’t have to travel all the way to the South Pacific to stay in one of Bora Bora’s overwater bungalows or one of the huts over the water in Fiji.

-Five of the nine bungalows are Punta Caracol Suites.
+Five bungalows are Punta Caracol Suites.
 (We stayed in one of these.)
 They have a king-size four-poster bed in an upper loft.

-Multi-generational families like the 1,000 sq. ft.
-Master Suite bungalow, with over 600 sq. ft. of additional deck space.
+Then there’s the 1,000 sq. ft.
+Master Suite, which families like.
+It has a king bed up and four twin beds down, along with over 600 sq. ft. of additional deck space.

 Play